CBeerta/Bliss/README.md

-# rssReader
+# Bliss

+Because reading my private, mostly NSFW RSS Feeds makes me a happy puppy.

+fka rssReader. see [link](http://claus.beerta.de/blog/09ce5c79e6426fcb5cbacf2b714c4edf) for my first release.

 Version: 2.0.0

 # DESCRIPTION:

-rssReader is a simple application which can be used to gather a set of RSS/RDF feeds, and compile them into one single Page ordered by Date.
+Bliss is a simple application which can be used to gather a set of RSS/RDF feeds, and compile them into one single Page ordered by Date.

 I build it because i liked PlanetGnome (http://www.gnome.org/~jdub/planetgnome/) alot, but